 After six months of treatment, this patient’s previously severe hair loss has almost completely regrown thanks to Minoxidil.

-One 12-month study established the effectiveness of 5% topical Minoxidil on 984 patients with male pattern baldness [5].
+One 12-month study established the effectiveness of 5% topical Minoxidil on 984 patients with male pattern hair loss [5].
 After a year, areas of hair loss had shrunk in 62% of patients.

 Finasteride is known to be effective at tackling crown hair loss.
-So if you have male pattern baldness and Minoxidil hasn’t given you the results you want, using a combination of Minoxidil and Finasteride may help enhance your hairline.
+So if you have male pattern baldness and Minoxidil hasn’t given you the results you want, using a combination of Minoxidil and Finasteride may help enhance your hairline and help you regrow hair.

 Minoxidil for beard growth is an off-label use of this drug.
 However, some early research studies have shown that Minoxidil can work for facial hair growth within 16 weeks [6-7].